-If you just signed up for Noom weight loss app, be sure to read these tips and tricks as you get started and to get going on the right foot.
-In case you're still trying to decide about Noom, I am including my referral affiliate links in this post.
-I don't work for Noom but the Noom Review that I shared in 2018 and updated in 2019 definitely got Noom's attention and now I'm thrilled to say I am partnering with them today to help share information about this healthy lifestyle app.
-The opinions and information that I share are my own, unless I add in some quotes from Noom about something I don't know, in which case I'll tell you it's their quote.
+If you just signed up for Noom health app, be sure to read these tips and tricks as you get started and to get going on the right foot.
+In case you're still trying to decide about Noom, I am including my Noom partner referral links in this post.
+I don't work for Noom but the Noom Review that I shared in 2018 and have updated for 2020 definitely got Noom's attention and now I'm thrilled to say I am partnering with them today to help share information about this healthy lifestyle app.
+The opinions and information that I share are my own.

 Well today's post is a little different.
 Today I am writing specifically to the folks who have JUST signed up for Noom.
 If you are new to Noom, you might have several questions about getting started.
 How do I know that?
 Because a lot of people have emailed me within the first few days of joining so let me tell you- you are not alone!